fhollenbach/Pols621_2020/index.md

 3. One in-class presentation (15%)
 4. Two paper reviews, simulating a review for the APSR/AJPS/JOP (20%)
 5. Motivation of Research Question, i.e., paper Introduction (15%)
-6. Final Project Research Design Presentation & Submission (25%)
+6. Final Project Research Design Presentation (15%)
-7. NSF Dissertation Improvement Grant proposal (10%)
+7. NSF Dissertation Improvement Grant proposal (20%)

 - To facilitate discussion, please send two discussion questions about the readings/class topic at 9 am on the day of our class meeting.
 These could be questions about things you do not understand or criticisms/suggestions about the readings.
 I will post the collection of your questions to the Google Team Drive by 10:30 am.
+Please try review them briefly before class.

 - You will work in teams of two or three to prepare one presentation about an applied paper for one of the class sessions.
 Your presentation should be a discussion of the paper, include a replication, and potential improvements.
 You should be critical but constructive.
+Focus especially on the research design and analysis.
 If possible, we may try to establish a video conference with the author(s).

 - Pick two papers from the list provided in the Google Team Drive.
 I will assign each of you two due dates for reviews based on your ranked preferences.
-You should write a review of the paper as if you are reviewing for the APSR/AJPS/JOP.
+You should write a review of these papers as if you are reviewing for the APSR/AJPS/JOP.
 Your review should be at least 1 page single-spaced.
 On the Google Drive you can find some example reviews done by A&M faculty in previous years __(do not share these reviews)__.
 Here are some links that may be helpful:
   - [AJPS Instructions](https://ajps.org/ajps-reviewer-instructions/)
   - [JOP Instructions](http://www.thejournalofpolitics.org/reviewers.html)
   - Miller, Beth & Pevehouse, Jon & Rogowski, Ron & Tingley, Dustin & Wilson, Rick.
 2013.
 "How To Be a Peer Reviewer: A Guide for Recent and Soon-to-be PhDs."
 PS: Political Science & Politics.
 46(1):120-123.